 - The use of the Steam client in item-based gambling on Dota 2 matches (more below).

 Perhaps the most interesting aspect of Dota 2 is the way that spectators can gamble on match outcomes.
-People gamble using three things:
+People can place Dota 2 bets using three things:

 - Play Money